A Truvada lawsuit is a claim against the pharmaceutical company Gilead Sciences, Inc. for the dangerous side effects of Truvada.

 - Broken bones,

 - Osteopenia, and

-Because Truvada was designed to be taken in such high doses for such a long time, and because it is up to the kidneys to expel the drugs from a patient’s system, Truvada also puts a lot of stress on the kidneys, as well.
-This strain can lead to kidney damage and even kidney failure, which can create numerous other medical problems, including lactic acidosis.
+Truvada was designed to be taken in high doses for a long time.
+It is up to the kidneys to expel the drug from a patient’s system.
+Therefore Truvada puts stress on the kidneys as well.
+This strain can lead to kidney damage and even kidney failure.
+It can create numerous other medical problems.

-One of the most serious complications that can be created by the kidney problems caused by prolonged use of Truvada is lactic acidosis, or the accumulation of lactate in the bloodstream.
-Without the kidneys working at full function, they fail to remove enough lactate acid from the blood, creating the following symptoms:
+Kidney damage from prolonged use of Truvada can lead to lactic acidosis.
+This is the accumulation of lactate in the bloodstream.
+Without the kidneys working at full function, they fail to remove enough lactate acid from the blood.
+This leads to the following symptoms:

 - Vomiting, and